fopelite/VerilogGuides/debian-apt.md

 # Installing SystemVerilog on Debian-based systems using apt

-In this guide we'll show you, how to install all necessary tools for synthesing or simulating your SystemVerilog projects.
+In this guide we'll show you how to install all necessary tools for synthesizing or simulating your SystemVerilog projects.

 ## Installing SystemVerilog

-This guide was tested on *Ubuntu 20.04*, but should work for all Debian-based systems like Ubuntu or Linux Mint.
+This guide has been tested on *Ubuntu 20.04*, but should work for all Debian-based systems like Ubuntu or Linux Mint.

-If you're using an older verion of Ubuntu, you may get older version of those programms.
+If you're using an older version of Ubuntu, you may get older version of those programms.

 ### Synthesis & simulation tools
 Just run the following commands in a terminal.